prk-2023/vork_area/2025/Yom/Physics/AtomicOrbitals.typ

 // Your chapter content would follow here, starting with your first heading:
 // #heading(level: 1, "Introduction")
 // #heading(level: 2, "Background")
+=  Introduction:

+Journey into understanding of atoms has been one of continuous refinement, moving from simple, indivisible spheres to complex, probabilistic clouds.
+Atomic Orbital Theory is the corner stone in providing a sophisticated framework for describing the behavior of electrons within an atoms.

+Far from electron orbiting like planets around a sun, electrons in the quantum mechanical model occupy specific regions of space called atomic orbitals, each characterized by a unique set of quantum numbers.

+This theory is not merely an abstract concept, it is essential for explaining chemical bonding, molecular geometry, spectroscopy, and the very properties of elements.

+This Model presents a paradigm shift: driven by experimental observations that classical physics simply could not explain.
+It represents a triumph of Quantum Mechanical revolution, fundamentally altering our understanding of the sub-atomic world.

+1. #fancybold(blue, "Early models of atom and Classical Roots") :

+- Dalton's Atomic theory: Atoms are indivisible, indistructible shperes, forming the basis of modern chemistry. ( has no Internal structure )
+- Thompsons PlumPudding Model: JJ.Thompsons discovery of electrons led to a model where negative charged electrons embedded in a positive charged sphere, like a plums in pudding ( first sub-atomic model)
+- Rutherfords Nuclear model: Gold Foil experiment, revealed a dense +ve charged nucleus at the center of the atom with electrons orbiting around it. ( planetary model)

+2. #fancybold(blue, "Quantum Mechanics: Addressing Classical Failures") :

+- Atomic instability: From Classical EM, accelerating charges should continuously emit EM radition, lose enery and spiral into the nucleus.

+- Discrete Spectra: When elements are heated they emit light at specific discrete wavelengths producing line spectra, where as classical physics predicts continuous spectra, since electrons can orbit at any radius and emit any frequency of light.

+This failures made way for radical new ideas:

+- #fancybold(olive, " Plank's Quantum Hypothesis - 1900") : Studying to explain blackbody radiation, plank proposed that energy is not continuous but emitted and absorbed in discrete packets called "quanta."

+  The energy of a quantum (E) is proportional to its frequency (ν), given by
+  $bb( E = h.ν )$, where h is Planck's constant.

+  This was the first crack in the classical edifice.

+- #fancybold(olive, "Bohr's Model of the Hydrogen Atom - 1913") : Bohr ingeniously applied Planck's quantum hypothesis to the atom.
+He proposed that electrons could only occupy specific, stable orbits (stationary states) without radiating energy.

+  Electrons could move between these orbits by absorbing or emitting quanta of energy corresponding to the energy difference between the orbits.
+This successfully explained the line spectrum of hydrogen.

+  - Limitations to Bohr's model: it only worked for hydrogen ( or hydrogen like atoms ) failed to explain the spectra of multi-electron atoms, and couldn't account for the splitting of spectral lines in a magnetic field (Zeeman effect).
+It also treated electrons as particles orbiting in well-defined paths, which would later be challenged.

+3. #fancybold(blue, "Full Quantum leap: Wave-particle duality, and Quantum Mechanics") :

+- #fancybold(olive, "De Broglie's Hypothesis - 1924") : Proposed that matter can exhibit wave-like properties.

+  The relation between matter and the associated wavelength $bb(lambda)$ amd momentum $bb(p)$ was given by :
+  $
+    lambda = h / p
+  $

+  This concept of Wave-particle duality was profound, it electrons can behave as waves, their orbits in atoms can be thought of as standing waves, only existing where there constructively interfere.

+- #fancybold(olive, "Heisenberg's Uncertainty Principle"): formulated the principle that it is impossible to simultaneously know with perfect precision both the position and momentum of a particle.

+  This fundamentally challenged the classical notion of precisely defined trajectories and reinforced the probabilistic nature of the quantum world.

+- #fancybold(olive, "Schrödinger's Wave Equation - 1926") : Developed a mathematical equation that describes
+  the wave-like behavior of electrons in atoms.

+  The solutions to this equation are called wave functions $bb(psi)$.
+  The square of the wave function, $ |psi|^2 $ represents the probability density of finding an electron at a particular point in space.

+4. #fancybold(blue, "Birth of Atomic Orbitals" ) :

+- The solutions to the Schrödinger equation naturally give rise to discrete energy levels and spatial
+  distributions for electrons, which we now call atomic orbitals.

+  These orbitals are not fixed paths but regions of space where there is a high probability of finding an electron.

+  Each orbital is characterized by a unique set of quantum numbers, defining its energy, shape, and spatial orientation.

+5. #fancybold(blue, "Post Schrödinger : Refining Quantum Model")

+- #fancybold(olive, "Dirac Equation -1928") :  Dirac extended Schrödinger's equation to incorporate special relativity, leading to a more complete description of the electron, including the prediction of antimatter and the intrinsic property of spin.

+- #fancybold(olive, "Refinement of Quantum Numbers") : The solutions to the Schrödinger equation naturally yield three quantum
+  numbers:
+    - principal $n$,
+    - azimuthal $l$, and
+    - magnetic $m_l$.

+  The discovery of electron spin led to the addition of the spin quantum number (m_s)

+- #fancybold(olive, "Pauli Exclusion Principle - 1925") : No two electrons in an atom can have same set of four quantum numbers.
+This principal is crucial to understand electron configuration and Aufbau principal.

 = Atomic Orbitals :

 In quantum mechanics #fancybold(olive,"atomic orbitals") are mathematical functions that describe the